Dr. David C. Podgorski

 A Damascus native, Jumanah Hamdi forged her own path toward success, defying societal norms.
 While cultural expectations prevailed, she pursued education fervently.
 Her love of chemistry led her to a science career, where she strived to make a difference.
 After earning her Ph.D. in Chemistry from the University of New Orleans (Louisiana, USA), specializing in organic chemistry and catalysis, Jumanah discovered her true passion for green chemistry.
 Driven by a desire to protect the environment, Jumanah embarked on a postdoctoral journey as an environmental scientist at the Louisiana Universities Marine Consortium (LUMCON).
 There, she investigated marine carbon cycling processes in Fram Strait, focusing on Arctic ecosystems.
 The US National Science Foundation (NSF) awarded her a two-year Postdoctoral Research Fellowship, which made her a key contributor to the polar research community.
 A new chapter in Jumanah’s academic career has begun.
 She joined the University of New Orleans as a postdoctoral researcher under Professor David Podgorski’s mentorship.
 By leveraging her unique background and skillset, she can continue to push scientific discovery frontiers and create innovative solutions.
 She can also serve as a mentor and role model, inspiring the next generation of scientists to think critically and innovate.
 And by working together, we can create a more collaborative, rounded approach to saving our planet.

 B.S.
-Loyola University Chicago
+Heriot-Watt University

 Virginia “Ginny” Merrill